 Sino Australian Resources (Laos) Co., Ltd (SARCO), is a joint venture project between the Company (49%) and China Nonferrous Metal Industry's Foreign Engineering and Construction Co., Ltd (NFC) (51%).
 Until 30 September 2009, the Company solely funded all exploration activities conducted by SARCO in Laos and since 1 October 2010 NFC has been funding ongoing exploration activities.
 In accordance with the Joint Venture agreement, at the time NFC's contribution has reached the level of the company's initial contribution, both the Company and NFC are obliged to contribute their respective share of funding requirements for any further activity.
 An audit of the Company's contributions to SARCO JV expenditures from inception to 30 September 2009 was performed by NFC in 2012.
 On completion NFC challenged a total of \$1.1 million in expenditure that is currently included as part of the total Company contribution recorded by the Group, although no formal claim has been made by NFC.
 The amount in dispute is \$1,109,000 which forms the contingent liability.
 The Company has the right to audit the NFC contributions.
 At this time no such audit has been undertaken, although any findings from such an audit may constitute a future claim by the Company on NFC.
-The Company is working amicably with NFC to resolve this disputed amount.

-See Note 3 (v) for additional information in relation to the Directors key judgements in relation to its ongoing litigation with Dampier Gold Limited and Billabong Gold Pty Limited.
+See Note 3 (v) for additional information in relation to the Directors key judgements in relation to its ongoing litigation with Dampier Gold and Billabong Gold Pty Limited.